J-81/GeneLab_Data_Processing-1/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

 Although Nextflow can fetch Singularity images from a url, doing so may cause issues as detailed [here](https://github.com/nextflow-io/nextflow/issues/1210).

 To avoid this issue, run the following command to fetch the Singularity images prior to running the NF_RCP-F workflow:
 > Note: This command should be run in the location containing the `NF_RCP-F_1.0.0` directory that was downloaded in [step 2](#2-download-the-workflow-files) above.
+Depending on your network speed, fetching the images will take ~20 minutes.

 ```bash
 bash NF_RCP-F_1.0.0/bin/prepull_singularity.sh NF_RCP-F_1.0.0/config/software/by_docker_image.config
 ```
-> Note: Depending on your network speed, fetching the images will take ~20 minutes.

 Once complete, a `singularity` folder containing the Singularity images will be created.
 Run the following command to export this folder as a Nextflow configuration environment variable to ensure Nextflow can locate the fetched images: